Health and Human Development

 You want to avoid saturated fats such as foods fried in vegetable oil or prepackaged foods that add fat for flavoring.
 Whole dairy products also contain a high amount of saturated fat.
 But simply switching to low-fat yogurts, skim milk and low-fat cheeses will go a long way toward reducing your saturated fat intake.

 You're probably thinking, "All that is well and good, but what can I eat?"
-In a later chapter we'll talk about foods that will not only aid you in weight loss, but will actually jump start your metabolism and turn it into a fat burning machine.
+We'll talk about foods that will not only aid you in weight loss, but will actually jump start your metabolism and turn it into a fat burning machine.

 If you're one of those many people who love to feast on a bowl of popcorn while watching a midnight movie you need to seriously consider how that late-night snack is ruining your diet.
 Sure, popcorn has a high amount of fiber, something that is good when you're on a diet.
 It's not the actual food that is the problem, but the time of day.
 If you eat food late at night, any calories you consume will not be burned off.
 They'll be stored in your body as excess nutrition for your body to use later.
 Stored calories are held in fat cells.

 Break this bad habit by replacing your sedentary lifestyle with exercise in the late afternoon or early evening.
 When you exercise, your body will continue to burn calories and fat for a few hours.

 Another reason why exercising later in the day is good is because not everyone has the time during the morning before work or the day gets underway to do justice to a solid workout.
 Many times, when you miss a workout because of scheduling conflicts, you won't make up the time later on if you haven't planned for it.

 Take this scenario.
 If you are a busy mom of two and need to get your kids off to school or to daycare before you head off to work, when is there time to get to the gym to workout?
 More times than not the workout gets bumped from the daily schedule and all the efforts at eating right and trying to lose weight are reduced significantly.